scheidan/MiniFlex.jl/README.md

 sol = my_model(p, zeros(4), 0:10.0:1000,
                ImplicitMidpoint(), reltol=1e-3, dt = 0.1)

-alternatively, the model can be called with a vector.
-This can be useful for optimization: v = randn(16) sol = my_model(v, zeros(4), 0:10.0:1000,
+# Alternatively, the model can be called with a vector.
+This is
+# useful for optimization:
+v = randn(16)
+sol = my_model(v, zeros(4), 0:10.0:1000,
                reltol=1e-3);